 *FamilySearch: Free access to images of genealogical records digitized from over 2.4 million microfilm rolls held by the Family History Library.
 The Newberry participates in FamilySearch’s Family History Library Film program.

 First Search/WorldCat: Collection of OCLC databases such as WorldCat, ArticleFirst, ECO, and WorldCatDissertations.
 Some full-text.
 PLEASE NOTE: FirstSearch is migrating to a new database, WorldCat Discovery.
-First Search will not be available after December 2015.
+First Search will not be available after late-2016.

 Fold3: Genealogy database that contains records drawn from the National Archives and other sources.
 Includes a selection of military records, court records, city directories, and letters.